mooreds/ChicagoBoss-wiki/Installation.md

 Point your browser to http://localhost:8001/

-If all is well you will see "Hello, World!"
+If all is well you will see a forbidding error message about the requested template -- not to worry, the new project is empty so there is nothing to serve!

 Next steps:
 * Install the [[Admin Interface]]